 Objectives Overview

-We are developing a tool based off an existing IDL tool that will allow researchers working with Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) and LANDSAT data to analyze smoke plumes, clouds, and other aerosols, overlaid on a map.
-This tool will allow the researcher to outline, identify, and categorize a suspected object.
-The tool will also give the researcher the ability to catalogue the object by location, time, vertical features, given identification, and other features and store them into a database for better organization and future analysis by the CALIPSO Science Team and numerous other research groups.
+This project is focused on the development of a tool based off an existing IDL code that will allow researchers working with Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) and LANDSAT data to analyze smoke plumes, clouds, and other aerosols, overlaid on a map.
+The tool will allow researchers to identify, outline, and categorize a suspected object.
+The tool will also give the ability to catalogue the object by location, time, vertical features, classification, and other features and store them into a database for better organization and future analysis by the CALIPSO Science Team and numerous other research groups.

 Abstract

 Lidar data, such as that produced by the CALIPSO Earth Observing System (EOS), is relatively new and many researchers are unfamiliar with its formatting and appearance.
-Because of this, CALIPSO data is often unused despite its application in various research projects.
-This will be exacerbated with the recent installation of the Cloud-Aerosol Transport System (CATS) Lidar system on the International Space Station (ISS).
-The CALIPSO science team reached out to DEVELOP for assistance in creating solutions to this issue.
-The proposed solution was the creation of a web-application that will increase the ease-of-access to the CALIPSO data sets.
+Because of this, CALIPSO data is often unused despite its application in various research projects The proposed solution was the creation of a web-application that will increase the ease-of-access to the CALIPSO data sets.
 Towards this goal DEVELOP will develop a tool that will allow a researchers to identify, select, and categorize aerosol objects, and a database to store and organize these objects.
 Once this database is in place, a web application can be built around the database, giving users an easy to use system for browsing the available data.

 Community Concerns